The stack of spherical Langlands parameters: Introduction

 \subsection{Outline}

 We start by defining and studying the stack of spherical Langlands parameters in Section \ref{Sec--Stack}.
 In order to handle non-quasi-split groups, we recall the transfer maps on Hecke algebras in Section \ref{Sec--Transfer}, and make a part of the Fargues--Scholze correspondence explicit in Section \ref{Sec--FS}.
 We then use these results to upgrade the strategy of \cite[§9]{DvHKZ:Igusa} and prove the Eichler--Shimura relations for Hodge type Shimura varieties in Section \ref{Sec--Congruence}.
+Finally, in Appendix \ref{Appendix:Sean} by Sean Cotner, the key technical result \thref{theorem:thibaud} is proven.